Guisborough: Economy

+Guisborough is a commuter town for nearby Middlesbrough and has many people working in the chemical plants around Teesside.

 Guisborough market is held on Thursday and Saturday with a few stalls on Tuesday.
 Originally selling cattle and other livestock, the market developed into a general market for fruit and vegetables, clothing and flowers.
 It opens from early morning to late afternoon on the restored cobbles of Westgate, the main shopping street.
 Guisborough Museum, behind Westgate's Sunnyfield House, shows photographs of Guisborough's history and inhabitants.

 One main employer in the town was The Shirt Factory.
 Towards the end of its existence it was acquired by Montague Burton of Leeds, but it closed in 1999.
 Other former employers were Blackett Hutton and Co., maker of medium high-integrity castings, and the civil engineering firm Henderson Campbell.

-There is a working watermill at Tocketts Mill.
+There is a fully restored, working, seventeenth-century watermill at Tocketts Mill, set within 38 acres of ancient woodland.

 On 15 January 2004, Guisborough was granted Fairtrade Town status.
-It is a commuter town for nearby Middlesbrough and has many working in the chemical plants around Teesside.